 Fright Fest at Six Flags Great Adventure (September 13 – November 3, 2019)

-Fright Fest is the seasonal Six Flags Great Adventure that celebrates Halloween.
-The park gets filled with zombies, mummies, vampires and ghouls.
+Fright Fest is a seasonal Six Flags Great Adventure that celebrates Halloween.
+The park is filled with zombies, mummies, vampires and ghouls.
 Special attractions include seven haunted mazes and five scare zones throughout the park.
 Visitors get frightened on every corner.
 Ghouls take over the park three times per day for their hunting rituals.

 Asbury Park Zombie Walk (October 5, 2019)